shivanshdave/2020-432/classes/class11/README.md

 6. [The Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md) now shows planned topics of discussion through Class 20.
 Materials we've already worked through have been moved down the page.

+7. Quiz 1 covers materials through the first 11 classes, including today, and Chapters 1-5 and 7-8 of Spiegelhalter's *Art of Statistics*.
+It will have either 14 or 15 questions.

 ## Next Few Deliverables (from [the Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md))

 Date | Deliverable